Pro-Wrestling: EVE Championship

 The Pro-Wrestling: EVE Championship is a women's professional wrestling world championship created and promoted by the British professional wrestling promotion Pro-Wrestling: EVE.
 On 9 April 2011, Britani Knight became the inaugural champion after defeating Nikki Storm in the finals of an 21-woman tournament.
-Since then, there has been 19 reigns shared among 13 different wrestlers.
-Alex Windsor is the current champion in her first reign.
+Since then, there has been 24 reigns shared among 17 different wrestlers.
+Nyla Rose is the current champion in her first reign.

 History

 On 8 April 2011, 21 wrestlers entered a two days tournament to crown the first Pro-Wrestling: EVE champion, which was eventually won by Britani Knight, after she defeated Nikki Storm in the finals to become the inaugural champion.
+On 20 May 2017, the current EVE Champion Rhia O'Reilly vacated the title after breaking both her leg and ankle.
+On 21 May, at Babes with Power, Sammii Jayne won the vacant championship after defeating Kay Lee Ray in a no disqualification match in the finals of a 16-woman tournament.

+On 5 May 2018, EVE held their biggest event to date, Wrestle Queendom, when during the main event, Charlie Morgan defeated Jayne to win the EVE Championship.